Connorelsea/remix-native/README.md

 ## Inspiration

-Inspired by Slack, Telegram, Apple's watchOS.
+Inspired by Slack, Telegram, Apple's watchOS, and my childhood experience with AOL and AIM.

+## Developer Information

 This project was bootstrapped with
 [Create React Native App](https://github.com/react-community/create-react-native-app).